-PLEASE NOTE: Entities that received 2018 YRG funds as either a direct applicant or a passthrough entity are not eligible to receive or be awarded funds under the 2019 YRG Program.
-This also means that applicants that are awarded 2019 YRG funds may not subcontract or passthrough funds to any entities that received 2018 YRG funds.
-The purpose of the 2019 YRG is to award these limited funds to different grantees and to have these grantees sub-contract with different NGOs.
+PLEASE NOTE: Entities that received 2018 YRG funds as either a direct applicant or a Lead Public Agency passthrough entity are not eligible to receive or be awarded funds under the 2019 YRG Program.
+Nonprofit organizations that received more than \$100,000 in 2018 YRG funds as a passthrough entity are not eligible to receive or be awarded funds under the 2019 YRG funds.
+This also means that aApplicants that are awarded 2019 YRG funds may not subcontract or passthrough funds to any entities that received more than \$100,000 in 2018 YRG funds.
+The purpose of the 2019 YRG is to award these limited funds to different grantees and to have these grantees sub-contract with different NGOs (except for those that may have received nominal 2018 YRG funding).
 The goal is to expand the number of applicants, service providers, and youth participants.